AndrewYang2024/AndrewYang2024.github.io/_posts/2020-12-24-Perverts-Guide-Monetary-Policy.md

 tweetURL: https://twitter.com/EpsilonPraxis/status/1333850408750620673
 ---

+{% maincolumn 'assets/img/a002.jpg'  'Pablo Picasso, 1909-10, *Figure dans un Fauteuil (Seated Nude, Femme nue assise)*, oil on canvas, 92.1 x 73 cm, Tate Modern, London' %}

+{% newthought 'To an adolescent,' %} pornography first appears as a substitute for sex—a digital e-cig to the analog cigarette.
+Jarring and filmed at uncomfortable angles, smut is the bootlegged copy of the “real deal” denied.
+It is enjoyed secretly, in equal parts of excitement and disappointment, as a young mind ponders its place in the relational universe.
+But for those who have experienced both, even this bootlegged promise fails to hold.
+Pornography is not sex.
+Nor has it ever pretended to be, except as a half-hearted parody.

+Yet to dismiss pornography as a failed simulation is to miss the point.
+Whether or not one is disgusted or pleased by Picasso’s mutilation of form (I’m partial to the one shown above), his intentional distortion should never be seen as an inferior imitation of some original female figure.
+The sacrifice of realism is deliberate: In return for the loss of resemblance, the painter acquires something exciting.
+Similarly, it is only through disillusionment—the realization of the fundamental difference between smut and sex—that we understand the premise of pornography.
+Its true appeal is to offer a trade, wherein an experience whose pleasure derives intrinsically from imagination and risk—from intimacy and vulnerability—can be exchanged for a standardized procedure with a predictable payoff.

+**The essence of pornography is thus, bureaucracy.**

+Consider humans who, in search of outlets for their desire, seek not other humans but instead schedule private appointments in front of their terminals.
+Positioned before screens, they access a centralized database, a hub of pornography as it were, to browse for the appropriate files, which have been prepared and indexed by a network of anonymous—often entirely faceless—functionaries who contribute to this repository.
+The **Other** of the intimate companion is replaced by the impersonal **Big Other** of a decentralized sex bureaucracy who logs their views in order to structure future recommendations and content curation accordingly.

 > I think Kafka was right when he said that for a modern, secular, non-religious man bureaucracy, ***state bureaucracy,*** is the only remaining contact with the dimension of the Divine.
 >